Second Class Currents, Axial Mass and Nuclear Effects in Hyperon Production: Introduction

 The $\Sigma^+$ is produced by reinteraction of the initial hyperon inside the nucleus.
 A generic hyperon production process is notated as $\bar{\nu}_l + N \to Y + l^+$.
 Fewer than 100 events of this type have been observed so far \cite{Ammosov:1986jn,Eichten:1972bb,Erriquez1,Erriquez2,Brunner:1989kw,Fanourakis:1980} and the parameters of the theoretical models are not well constrained by data as a result.
 Instead, symmetry arguments such as the SU(3) quark flavour model are invoked to get the parameters from the better understood charged current quasielastic (CCQE) process:

-Future experiments such as SBND and DUNE will be able to observe far larger numbers of hyperon production events, with 12,500 predicted for SBND over 3 years of running~\cite{Brailsford:2017rxe}.
+Future experiments such as the Short Baseline Near Detector (SBND) and the Deep Underground Neutrino Experiment (DUNE) will be able to observe far larger numbers of hyperon production events, with 12,500 predicted for SBND over 3 years of running~\cite{Brailsford:2017rxe}.
 With these statistics it will be possible to test various hypotheses in hadronic physics, such as the validity of the underlying symmetries in hadron production.
 Hyperons are of similar mass to nucleons however they are not subjected to the same nuclear effects, making them unique nuclear probes.

 In this work we explore the effects of including SU(3) symmetry breaking corrections, G parity and time reversal violations (second class currents).
+The absence of second class currents was first postulated by Weinberg~\cite{Weinberg:1958ut} and implies a connection between isospin and weak interactions.
 The effects of the nuclear potential are studied through the inclusion of nucleon-nucleus and hyperon-nucleus potentials and an intranuclear cascade.

-We implemented the model in the NuWro Monte Carlo generator \cite{Nowak:2006cp} as a new process which represents an advancement to the simulation of hyperon production compare to other generators that use a model from Pais \cite{Pais71}.
-NuWro generator allowed for detailed analysis of how the nuclear effects and final states interactions change kinematics of the final state hyperons.
+We implemented the model in the NuWro Monte Carlo generator \cite{Nowak:2006cp} as a new process which represents an advancement to the simulation of hyperon production compared to other generators that use a model from Pais \cite{Pais71}.
+The NuWro generator allows for detailed analysis of how the nuclear effects and final state interactions alter the kinematics of the final state hyperons.

 This work is organised as follows: Section \ref{Section2} details the cross section calculation, including the second class current and symmetry breaking corrections.
 Section \ref{Section3} describes the intranuclear cascade used to model reinteractions between the hyperon and nuclear remnant.
 Comparisons between data and predicted cross sections for hyperon production from free nucleons are presented in section \ref{Section4}.
 Nuclear effects are studied in section \ref{Section5}, such as the influence of the hyperon potential on differential cross sections.
 Realistic fluxes are combined with nuclear targets in section \ref{Section6} to explore different observable quantities and their sensitivity to features of the hyperon production model.